Unix and Linux

 Integration and Supply

 The Java version of the GLG Toolkit is certified 100% pure Java, and is by definition cross-platform.
-The same GLG-based Java application can be used on both Unix, Linux and Windows, as well as in any Java-enabled browser, including IE, Mozilla, etc.
+The same GLG-based Java application can be used on both Unix, Linux and Windows.

 The GLG APIs for Java and C# differ only syntactically from the C/C++ API, which makes it trivial to port GLG applications from C/C++ to Java and C# or vice versa, reusing the programming logic.

 The GLG C/C++ Programming API is cross-platform and identical on both Unix/Linux and Windows.
 It provides a choice of the GLG Generic API as well as native containers for a variety of programming environments.